Are EVALI Cases Actually Declining During the Coronavirus Pandemic?

 CDC data collection on the EVALI outbreak came to a halt in February 2020, around the time of the emerging COVID-19 pandemic.
 At that time, 2,807 people had been hospitalized with EVALI, and 68 people had died since August 2019.

-Now, more than seven months later, with nearly eight-million reported coronavirus infections in the United States, the question of whether or not cases of EVALI may still be sickening those who use vaping products is murkier than ever.
+Now, more than nine months later, with over sixteen-million reported coronavirus infections in the United States, the question of whether or not cases of EVALI may still be sickening those who use vaping products is murkier than ever.
 Not only do EVALI and the novel coronavirus share similar symptoms, they can both sometimes lead to severe illness in those who are young and seemingly healthy.

 Addiction, Injury, and Illness: The Problem With Vaping